Leaders Plus Mentors

-Mark Baigent is an independent consultant.
-He has worked in UK public housing and regeneration for 25 years (15 years at senior level).
-His focus is on resident involvement, promoting equality and diversity, piloting new delivery models and partnership working.
+Mark is an independent consultant who has worked in the UK public housing and regeneration sector for 25 years; 15 of which at senior level.
+Until recently, Mark was interim divisional director for LB Tower Hamlets with focusses on resident involvement, promoting equality and diversity, piloting new delivery models and partnership working.
 He supports local authority clients to deliver estate renewal and town centre regeneration.
-Mark has experience in leading major housing investment strategies and programmes, including stock improvement and new supply.
-Currently he is interim Head of Strategy, Regeneration, Sustainability & Housing Options at LB Tower Hamlets.
+Mark has experience in leading major housing investment strategies and programmes, which includes stock improvement and new supply.

 Policy & Performance Director, City of London

-Paul Beckett is a town planner based in London since the mid-1980s.
-He has worked for the City of London Corporation for over 25 years and is currently Policy & Performance Director in the Built Environment Dept. He was responsible for preparing the City of London Local Plan, setting out a strategy for growth up to 2026 that was adopted in January 2015.
-He has also worked extensively with officers at the GLA, and its forerunner LPAC, on diverse strategic planning matters including London’s Central Activities Zone, office policy, tall building and view protection policy, and Crossrail funding policy.
+Paul has worked for the City of London Corporation for over 25 years.
+He was responsible for preparing the City of London Local Plan and setting out a strategy for growth until 2026, which was adopted in January 2015.
+He has also worked extensively with officers at the GLA and its forerunner, the LPAC, on diverse strategic planning matters including London’s Central Activities Zone, office policy, tall building and view protection policy as well as Crossrail funding policy.

 Partner, Campbell Tickell